Advancing UC’s economic impact goals

 Valuable outcomes from this project:

-- New functionality integrations into campus eProcurement systems tailored to each ERP.
+- New functionality integrations into campus eProcurement systems tailored to each ERP

 - A scalable model that other campuses and suppliers can easily adopt and follow.